 5 – Packing!

-Jackets, changes of clothes, extra snacks, diapers, shoes – you name it and you can have it at your fingertips.
+Jackets, changes of clothes, extra snacks, diapers, shoes – you name it, and you can have it at your fingertips.
 We learned this one the hard way when we got caught in a terrible thunderstorm in the middle of the Magic Kingdom.
-It came upon us so quickly that we were soaked in seconds and at that point it didn’t matter if we found cover.
-We ended up hunkering down in a quick service location until the rain lessened then went to our car for a change of clothes and shoes.
+It came upon us so quickly that we were soaked in seconds, and at that point, it didn’t matter if we found cover.
+We ended up hunkering down in a quick service location until the rain lessened, then went to our car for a change of clothes and shoes.
 That surely saved our afternoon/evening with only a minor detour.
-We’ve also had times where we needed extra diapers or sunglasses – anything that you think you have enough of.
+We’ve also had times when we needed extra diapers or sunglasses – anything that you think you have enough of.

-Again we don’t always advocate for a car to get around Disney World, but if it isn’t going to break your budget or cost you anything at all there are definitely a few good reasons to use it as a means of getting around the vast expanse of Disney World.
+Again we don’t always advocate for a car to get around Disney World, but if it isn’t going to break your budget or cost you anything, there are definitely a few good reasons to use it as a means of getting around the vast expanse of Disney World.
 Which do you prefer: Disney Transportation or having your own vehicle at your disposal?